IHE/ITI.SeR/SeR.md

   Servers that store/register clinical data and cannot be regulated by the Consumer itself.

-In those scenarios, this profile defines how to create a "logical federation" between an Access Decision Manager (responsible for enabling/denying accesses) and XDS Document Repositories (that store documents and expose them without knowledge related to the user/role/consent documents/policies etc.).
+In those scenarios, this profile defines how to create a "logical federation" between an Access Decision Manager (responsible for enabling/denying accesses) and actors that enforce access decisions (e.g. XDS Document Repositories that store documents and expose them without knowledge related to the user/role/consent documents/policies etc.).
 Actors that store clinical data could only trust a decision made by the Access Decision Manager.

 Access Decision Manager functionalities are out of scope for this profile because typically they are domain specific and locally defined.
 It is out scope of the profile to cover all the Access Control Decision issues.
-This profile allows the creation of a system where the existence of a document that cannot be accessed by a specific user is totally obscured from the Consumers.
+This profile allows the creation of a system where the existence of a clinical data item that cannot be accessed by a specific user is totally obscured from the Consumers.

 Creation, management and enforcement of policies are out of scope for this profile.
 However, this profile takes in consideration best practices and common implementations for Access Decision Manager functionalities.

-This profile allows addressing the following security risks (related to XDS Document Repository exposure):
+This profile allows addressing the following security risks (related to clinical data exposure):

-- The Document Repository does not know the access control decision that should be enforced.
+- The actor storing clinical data does not know the access control decision that should be enforced.
 Therefore, if it denies access to data, there is a failure of availability.
   If it provides the document inappropriately, there is a risk to confidentiality.
-  The SeR Profile allows the Repository to be aware of the decision made, only asking for the existence of Authorizations granted by the trusted Access Decision Manager and enforcing that decision.
-In accordance with Affinity Domain policies, the XDS Document Repository can make further access control decisions.
+  The SeR Profile allows this actor to be aware of the decision made, only asking for the existence of Authorizations granted by the trusted Access Decision Manager and enforcing that decision.
+In accordance with Affinity Domain policies, the actor storing clinical data can make further access control decisions.

-- A separation of duties between Document Consumer (that requests authorization and documents) and the Policy Decision Point is created.
-The SeR Profile moves the decisions and enforcement into the service layer by grouping decisions with the Registry and enforcement with the Repository (instead of the Consumer).
+- A separation of duties between the clinical data consumer (that requests authorization and clinical data items) and the Policy Decision Point is created.
+The SeR Profile moves the decisions and enforcement into the service layer by grouping decisions with the Authorization Decision Manager and enforcement with the Authorization Decision Verifier.

 ## 39.1 SeR Actors, Transactions, and Content Modules